BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.2.24 =
-⚠️ AFTER EACH UPDATE PLEASE CLEANUP YOUR CACHE TO FULLY SEE CHANGES ⚠️
+HELP US WITH TRANSLATIONS OF NEW VIEWS : https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348
 * FIXED : a bug when selecting Javanese language from WordPress settings for Calendar view.
 Now fallback to English.
 * FIXED : a bug when selecting Tagalog language from WordPress settings for Calendar view.
 Now fallback to Filipino.
 * FIXED : a bug when selecting Occitan language from WordPress settings for Calendar view.
 Now fallback to French.
 * IMPROVED : Calendar customisation documentation for WordPress.
+* IMPROVED : New translation system.
+* IMPROVED : When click on back from the subscription screen, lock on event is released and page isn't reloaded.
 * IMPROVED : Subscription view compatibility with WordPress's themes.
+⚠️ AFTER EACH UPDATE PLEASE CLEANUP YOUR CACHE TO FULLY SEE CHANGES ⚠️

 == Changelog ==